CBD vs. THC – which cannabinoid do you need?davidschord4

 - Some types of bacterial infections

-THC is also considered to be a reliable neuroprotector that can help keep our brain cells healthy and promote regrowth.
+THC is also considered to be a reliable neuroprotector that may help keep our brain cells healthy and promote regrowth.
 It has antioxidant and bronchodilator properties.
 There are also studies that have found anticancer and antitumor fighting agents in THC.

 CBD vs. THC – side-effects

-At higher doses, cannabinoids have a few known side-effects including the following:
+At higher doses, cannabinoids have a few known side effects including the following: